I get questions all the time in my mailbox asking me to identify a vintage piece of needlepoint.

 - The search is saved to My eBay, so you’ll need to sign in.

 You’re done.
-The search can be found in my ebay under saved searches listed in alphabetical order.
+The search can be found in My eBay under saved searches listed in alphabetical order.

 I look at the item description and if it looks good, I click on the listing to see a picture.
 I have several canvases that are no longer produced that I look for consistently.
 I’ve found many of them on eBay by using this technique.